Welcome to our Trainer Academy NASM CPT Practice Test.

 This seems to be a common standard across the board with most big-name certifying agencies.

-NASM CPT however, is comparatively more difficult than most other CPT certifications.
+The NASM personal trainer certification however, is comparatively more difficult than most other CPT certifications.

 The main two domains that will test your skills and knowledge are of course the two most prominent domains, Program Design and Exercise Technique and Training Instruction.